Forgiveness: Letting go of grudges and bitterness

 What is forgiveness?

-Forgiveness doesn't mean that you deny the other person's responsibility for hurting you, and it doesn't minimize or justify the wrong.
-You can forgive the person without excusing the act.
+Forgiveness doesn't mean forgetting or excusing the harm done to you or making up with the person who caused the harm.
 Forgiveness brings a kind of peace that helps you go on with life.

 What are the benefits of forgiving someone?

-Letting go of grudges and bitterness can make way for happiness, health and peace.
+Letting go of grudges and bitterness can make way for improved health and peace of mind.
 Forgiveness can lead to:

 - Healthier relationships